ganeshhubale/programs/python/step2/Problems.md

 40. Longest Consecutive Sequence
     - Given an unsorted array of integers, find the length of the longest sequence of consecutive integers.

-41. * Find the Winner of an Array Game
+41. Find the Winner of an Array Game
+    - The "Find the Winner of an Array Game" problem involves finding the winner in a game based on comparisons within an array.

-42. * Design Authentication Manager
+42. Design Authentication Manager **Unique**
+    - The Authentication Manager problem involves designing a system that manages authentication tokens with expiration times.
+The system should support operations to add new tokens, renew existing tokens, and count valid tokens at any point in time.

 43. Contains Duplicate
     - The "Contains Duplicate" problem asks if there are any duplicate elements in an array.
     - Given an integer array nums, return True if any value appears at least twice in the array, and False if every element is distinct.